Astronomox/DataFlix/README.md

 ## ✨ Features

-### For All Users
+### For Students
 - **Secure Authentication:** Robust login, registration, and secure password reset flow.
-- **Personalized Dashboard:** A welcoming dashboard that displays a unique motivational quote daily and provides quick access to key features.
+- **Personalized Dashboard:** A welcoming dashboard that displays a unique motivational quote daily, a dismissible AI-powered daily briefing, and provides quick access to key features.
-- **AI Daily Briefing:** An AI assistant ("Flixy") powered by the Gemini API that provides a warm, personalized greeting and a summary of the user's schedule for the day.
+- **AI Daily Briefing:** An AI assistant ("Flixy") that provides a warm, personalized greeting and a summary of the user's schedule for the day, accessible on the dashboard or a dedicated page.
 - **Course Materials:** Browse, search, and download course materials.
-Materials can be filtered by academic level and department.
+Materials are intelligently filtered by the student's level and department.
 - **Weekly Timetable:** A clear, organized view of the weekly class schedule, with powerful filtering options.
-- **Announcements:** Stay updated with the latest news and announcements from the university or specific departments.
+- **Announcements:** Stay updated with the latest news and announcements relevant to your department and level.
 - **Profile Management:** Users can view and edit their personal profile, including their name, academic level, and profile picture.
 - **Dark Mode:** A beautiful, persistent dark mode for comfortable viewing in low-light conditions.
 - **Contact Form:** A functional contact form for users to report issues or send feedback, powered by a secure serverless function and the Resend email service.

 ### For Administrators
+- **Dedicated Admin Dashboard:** A powerful dashboard providing an at-a-glance overview of portal activity, including user statistics (total, students, admins) and feeds of recent uploads and announcements.
 - **Role-Based Access Control (RBAC):**
   - **Basic Admins:** Can upload, edit, and delete content (materials, timetable entries, announcements) but are restricted to their own department and academic level.
   - **Super Admins:** Have full control over all content across all departments and levels.
 - **Content Management:** Intuitive modals for uploading, editing, and deleting all types of content.
-- **Targeted Communication:** Ability to post announcements and content for specific academic levels, specific departments, or broadcast to everyone.
+- **Targeted Communication:** Ability to post announcements and content for specific academic levels, specific departments, or broadcast to everyone ("All Levels" / "All Departments").

 ## 🚀 Tech Stack